 Can I get pictures and video of my skydive?

-Yes, we can capture your thrilling experience with a professionally produced DVD and digital images from a professional videographer, or a professionally produced DVD via a Hand Cam worn by your instructor.
+Yes, we can capture your thrilling experience with a professionally produced Flashdrive or DVD and digital images from a professional videographer, or a professionally produced Flashdrive or DVD via a Hand Cam worn by your instructor.
 The additional charge for this service is listed on the price list.

 Can I bring my own camera on my skydive?